 (Even when you’re eligible for the higher annual additions limit)

 Here’s that crucial fine print where the TSP computers can cut you off:

 Tax-exempt contributions made to the traditional balance of a uniformed services account while deployed to a designated combat zone do not count toward the tax code’s elective deferral limit.
 However, any Roth TSP contributions are subject to the Internal Revenue Code limit even if they are contributed from tax-exempt pay.”

-As soon as your Roth TSP contributions hit $18,500, no matter where you are or when it is during the year, the TSP computer system will cut you off.
-Any excess contributions from your pay will be used to reach the $18,500.00 limit but the TSP will kick the rest of the excess back to DFAS.
-Even worse, the TSP will shut you down at the elective deferral limit of $18,500 and lock you out of contributions for the rest of the calendar year.
+As soon as your Roth TSP contributions hit $18,500 in 2018 or $19,000 in 2019, no matter where you are or when it is during the year, the TSP computer system will cut you off.
+Any excess contributions from your pay will be used to reach the limit but the TSP will kick the rest of the excess back to DFAS.
+Even worse, the TSP will shut you down at the elective deferral limit ($18,500 in 2018, $19,000 in 2019) and lock you out of contributions for the rest of the calendar year.

-The Example: contributing $55,000 to the TSP from a combat zone with the DoD BRS match
+The Example: contributing $55,000 in 2018 to the TSP from a combat zone with the DoD BRS match

 This example comes from a series of e-mails with the Federal Retirement Thrift Investment Board (the government agency which runs the TSP) and the DoD BRS office.
 I’ve shared those e-mails with other military financial bloggers and they may be writing their own posts on the subject.